mcneel/compute.rhino3d.appserver/docs/installation.md

 $ npm run start
 ```
 - If everything goes right, the terminal should report that it is listening on port 3000
-- In your browser, navigate to http://localhost:3000/example/ to test out the sample client
+- In your browser, navigate to http://localhost:3000/examples/ to test out the examples

 ## Debugging
 - Start VS Code and open your cloned project's directory